 I turned my attention to the impacts of mass media, and this led me to many years of research in Thailand, one of the only nations in the world which had developed its own media systems and did not permit foreign media onto its airwaves.
 As time passed my interest focussed on mediated forms of popular culture and I began work on Southeast Asian cinema.
 From the mid-2000s I began research on the little known history of Cambodian cinema.
 I have published several papers on this subject and a collection of these along with several unpublished essays might appear in 2020.

 Almost all of my published papers are available under my name at https://www.academia.edu/ although you do have to sign in.

 I am still working on and publishing my Cambodian cinema research.
 My most recent published paper can be found here:

-A paper in preparation for a book collection from Edinburgh University Press is about the meaning of stardom in the Golden Age of Cambodian Cinema.
+My latest paper soon to be published in a book collection from Edinburgh University Press is about the meaning of stardom in the Golden Age of Cambodian Cinema, the 1960s.

-I have been promising for several years to finally publish a “proper” academic book, on Cambodian cinema.
-One idea is to republish the papers I have already written which have appeared in diverse places and are hard to access, along with several “new” papers.
-I have drafted several already.
-For a long time, I was almost the only academic writing about Cambodian cinema.
-But now there are many new scholars with new things to say, and I am not sure any more whether given my limited time and my likely temporal horizon there is any point in pursuing this idea.
+For years now people have encouraged me to write a “proper” academic book on the history of Cambodian cinema, for a reputable press.
+For a long time, I was almost the only academic writing about the subject, but now there are many new scholars with new things to say, and I am not sure any more whether given my limited time and my likely temporal horizon there is any point in pursuing this idea.
 Sometimes I want to show “them” that I do have a book in me, in spite of what “they” say.
 Other times I think, who cares about my book any more.
 My career is over and academic books exist mainly to support careers.
-The great thing is, it doesn’t have to be published by some prestigious University Press.
-Still thinking about it.